Last updated: 2025-04-15

 Creating and setting up routes

 There are two types of routes: distribution routes and line haul (line haul routes).
-Distribution routes go to and from distribution areas whereas line haul routes go between terminals.
+Distribution routes run to and from distribution areas while liner routes run between Terminals.
+For more information, see Routes and Auto dispatch, overview and Routes (window).

 Creating a route